How to do Drypoint Printmaking? Complete Basic Guide.

-Drypoint is an intaglio printing process.
+Drypoint printmaking is an intaglio printing process.
 In drypoint, artists create an image by scratching or engraving lines directly into a metal or plastic plate using a sharp, pointed tool.
 The process derives its name from the fact that it uses no acids or chemicals, unlike other intaglio techniques like etching and aquatint.

 What is Drypoint?

 People know Drypoint prints for their rich, textured lines and distinctive, expressive quality.
-Typically, artists make Drypoint etching plates from materials such as copper, zinc, or plexiglass.
+Typically, artists make these etching plates from materials such as copper, zinc, or plexiglass.
 The fragility of the burr limits the number of high-quality prints that artists can produce from a single plate, making each print unique and potentially more valuable.

 How a Drypoint Artwork is Created?